Nabil Sabio Azadi: For You The Maker

-In May 2014, Azadi's Website announced that he was making a new art book in participation with several notable designers, musicians, and writers, as well as the multinational German stationery brand, Faber-Castell.
-Entitled For You The Maker, the book is described as "an exercise book for life" and amongst its list of contributors are fashion designers Rick Owens, Yohji Yamamoto, and his daughter Limi Yamamoto; British author Philip Pullman and Australian musician Megan Washington.
-For You The Maker is slated to be released in early 2015.
+In May 2014, Azadi's announced that he was making a new artist book with contributions from several designers, musicians and writers, as well as the multinational German stationery brand, Faber-Castell.
+Entitled For You The Maker, the book was described as "an exercise book for life" and amongst its list of contributors were Australian musician Megan Washington, British author Philip Pullman, and fashion designers Rick Owens, Yohji Yamamoto and his daughter Limi Yamamoto.
+For You The Maker was slated to be released in early 2015.

+Exhibitions

+In 2019, Azadi was a participating artist in the University of Queensland Art Museum's staging of John Baldessari’s Wall Painting (2019).
+Conceived in the late 1960s but left unrealised for more than fifty years, the conceptual artwork has been enacted only twice.
+Emerging from Baldessari’s instruction-based practice, the work requires a team of artists to repaint a designated wall in a single colour each day, activating the work through delegated labour and adherence to a procedural script of actions.
+Azadi was selected for one of the daily enactments, contributing to the recent lineage of institutional iterations, including the earlier Monash University Museum of Art realisation, that probe the dynamics of conceptual authorship, embodied practice and collective labour.